TeamClockworks-RO108/Blobifier/User mods/Stepper Blobifier/README.md

 This model uses a small GT2 belt as a toothed rack to move the blobifier's tray back and forth.
 To make room for a stepper motor, the blobifier assembly is risen by 2mm.
-This should not be an issue on most setups, but depending how your bottom panel sits, it might collide with the skake arm.
+This should not be an issue on most setups, but depending how your bottom panel sits, it might collide with the shaker arm.
 To solve this, a redesigned shaker arm is provided.

 # BOM